MySQL commands - II--(DML (DATA MANIPULATION LANGUAGE))

 The default format of the date is YYYY-MM-DD.

-This format has the below descriptions:
+This format has the following descriptions:

 YYYY: four-digit year, like 2020.